 - 1 Gallon plastic or glass jar (sealable)

-- Add the olive oil, coconut oil and the essential oils to a large, (6 quart minimum) crock pot.
+- Add the olive oil, coconut oil and the essential oils to a large, (6 quart minimum) crock pot or slow cooker.
 Turn the crock-pot on high.

 - While the oils are warming, put on your safety gloves and goggles, and carefully measure the potassium hydroxide lye into a stainless steel or pyrex bowl.

 - Measure the water into a medium stainless bowl or pyrex pitcher.
 Set the container with the water into your sink, then very carefully tip the lye flakes into the water.
 Stir to dissolve.

 - When the oils in the crockpot are warm, carefully tip the lye solution into the oils.
 Leave the crockpot on high.

 - Use an immersion blender to blend the oils and lye solution together.
 Immediately after adding the lye solution to the oils, blend for about 5 minutes, until the mixture looks uniformly opaque and begins to slightly thicken.
 For the next 30 minutes, come back and blend the soap paste about every 5 minutes.
 The mixture will get thicker and thicker, progressing through an icing texture to something like Elmer’s glue.